-This Bolognese Sauce recipe is what Sunday dinners are all about!
-This meat sauce is cooked with wine, so have a glass while it’s cooking!
+Homemade Bolognese Sauce is what Sunday dinners are all about!
+This pasta sauce is cooked low and slow with red wine, so have a glass while it’s cooking!

 What Is Bolognese Sauce?